MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-emergency-calling.md

 When the agent exits the emergency call and ends the session, the presence changes back to the earlier base status.

 > [!Note]
-> The emergency callback number is assigned to the agent for a duration of 60 minutes.
+> The emergency callback number is temporarily assigned to the agent for a duration of 60 minutes.

 ### See also